 When accountability is an issue, ordinarily insert the phrase "or one for whose conduct he is legally responsible" after the word "defendant" in each proposition.
-See Instruction 5.03.
+Give Instruction 5.03.

-Definition Of Voluntary Manslaughter Of An Unborn Child--Provocation
+Definition Of Voluntary Manslaughter Of An Unborn Child-Provocation

-A person commits the offense of voluntary manslaughter of an unborn child when he kills an unborn child [without lawful justification] if, in performing the acts which cause the death, he acts under a sudden and intense passion resulting from serious provocation by a person, and
+A person commits the offense of voluntary manslaughter of an unborn child when he kills an unborn child [without lawful justification] if, in performing the acts which cause the death, he acts under a sudden and intense passion resulting from serious provocation by a person, and he

-- [1] he intends to kill or do great bodily harm to that person, or - [2] he knows that such acts will cause death to that person, or - [3] he knows that such acts create a strong probability of death or great bodily harm to that person, but he negligently or accidently kills the unborn child.
+[1] intends to kill or do great bodily harm to that person,

+[2] knows that such acts will cause death to that person,

+[3] knows that such acts create a strong probability of death or great bodily harm to that person, but he negligently or accidently kills the unborn child.